shaunc/ember-grid/README.md

       {{/ember-grid}}
     </div>

-The relationship between `height` and `scroll-y` is analogous, except that, currently, `rowHeight` cannot be set automatically.
-If total height is specified and `scroll-y` is `auto` vertical scrolling over rows will be turned on when there are more rows than can be displayed.
-If `scroll-y` is `false` and `height` is not specified, then all rows will be displayed.
-Finally, if `scroll-y` is not false, and `height` is not specified, then css height is used, or if not specified, available height in enclosing parent.
+The relationship between `height` and `scroll-y` is analogous, but keep in mind that the vertical scroll bar scrolls the `.body` element only, while the horizontal one scrolls the whole content (inside of border and any padding).
+By default, the body is styled with flexbox to grow to fill up any space header and footer don't use.

 ## Supplying Data

 Data is supplied as an array.
 The type of array required depends on the use case.
+If `Array.isArray()` is false, and the data has a `toArray` method, it is called to retrieve the final content.

 ### Immutable Data Array